ChenZhu-Xie/Hanging_Assist__for__Dueling_City/README.md

 ## Inplementation
 1. Run [The「Hang-up Assist」for Game「Dueling City」.exe](https://github.com/ChenZhu-Xie/Hanging_Assist__for__Dueling_City/tree/master/决斗之城挂机辅助.exe)
-    * It will automatically move to the right
+    * It will automatically move to the left
 2. When[「Night God Simulator」](https://www.yeshen.com/)is turned on, click the Auxiliary's「Start」button
     * Ensure that there is no obstruction in the middle of the screen, which is directly the「Emulator」
         * The auxiliary will check the window